Dr. Alice C. Linsley

 The idea of God's presence "between the horns" predates the emergence of Judaism as a world religion.
 It is evident in the name Yesu which is clearly related to the name Yeshua (Jesus).
 In ancient Egyptian, the name Yesu is comprised of the following hieroglyphs:

 The feather represents the letter Y and also stands for one who judges or measures or weights.
 The next symbol represents horns.
-Then there is the royal staff and finally the falcon, the totem of HR (Horus in Greek) who represents the King and also the Son of God.
+Then there is the royal staff and finally the chick the symbol of new life.

 This horned altar shown above was excavated by a team led by Yohanan Aharoni in 1973 at Beersheba.
 The photograph is of the original reassembled altar when it was still at the site.
 Beersheba is where Abraham spent his last years.
 However, this altar was constructed about 1000 years after Abraham's time.